FOI Tracker

 • Staff retention: Prolonged uncertainty risks exodus of experienced cardiologists.
 Once lost, expertise cannot be replaced - predetermining service closure by attrition.
 "ICB may win by default."

 • HVAC failure: Shared air-conditioning system at risk of near-term failure.
 Would cause sudden total loss of cath lab capacity affecting both Torbay and RDE patients, with >£600k annual income loss.
+UPDATE 7 MARCH 2026: BOTH CATH LABS HAVE FAILED.

 Good evening Mr Teape